NBA Trade Rumors: Knicks’ Carmelo Anthony To Cavs, Derrick Rose To Lakers Highlight Eight-Player Deal

 There have been new NBA trade rumors coming out on a daily basis about New York Knicks small forward Carmelo Anthony since he proclaimed that he would waive his no-trade clause for a chance to play for the Cleveland Cavaliers or the Los Angeles Clippers (per Fansided).
 The original source of this information is writer Charley Rosen, who is a close personal friend and confidant to Carmelo Anthony.

 Another Knicks player, point guard Derrick Rose, has also become part of the rumor mill recently.
-Rose is playing on an expiring contract that could be of great value to a team looking to clear cap space, and Yibada reports that Rose could be part of a transaction that would also include combo guard Jordan Clarkson, small forward Luol Deng and Carmelo Anthony.
+Rose is playing on an expiring contract that could be of great value to a team looking to clear cap space, and Yibada reported that Rose could be part of a transaction that would also include combo guard Jordan Clarkson, small forward Luol Deng and Carmelo Anthony.

-iSports Times discusses a trade scenario that would have Carmelo Anthony going to Cleveland to join LeBron James and Kyrie Irving.
+iSports Times discussed a trade scenario that would have Carmelo Anthony going to Cleveland to join LeBron James and Kyrie Irving.
 Others mentioned in this rumored proposal include shooting guard Lou Williams, shooting guard Iman Shumpert and center Tristan Thompson.
 Clearly, there is some thought that something might be brewing between New York, Cleveland and Los Angeles in the trade market.

 Current NBA trade rumors are pointing toward a potential deal between the aforementioned franchises.
 The exact specifications of this hypothetical swap would begin by seeing Carmelo Anthony head west to play for the Cavaliers.
 The Lakers would acquire Derrick Rose, Iman Shumpert and Tristan Thompson, while the Knicks would welcome four new players to Gotham: Jordan Clarkson, Lou Williams, Luol Deng and point guard DeAndre Liggins.
 Incidentally, this would be a legal deal under NBA trade and salary cap constraints.